 They may amend the time.
 If you deny being the driver at the time you will get a summons for failing to name the driver which carries 6 points.
 The court may take the view that you are being pedantic regarding the timings.

 Would you like my help with this matter?
-I charge a fixed fee of £300 plus vat to try and get the police to take no further action regarding any driving offences.
+We charge a fixed fee to try and get the police to take no further action regarding any driving offences.

 Come back to me if I can assist further.